adifatol/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the [feature extractor](https://github.com/adifatol/CarND-Vehicle-Detection/blob/master/feature_extractor.py) script.
+In the [modules](https://github.com/adifatol/CarND-Vehicle-Detection/tree/master/modules) folder there is a library [lesson functions](https://github.com/adifatol/CarND-Vehicle-Detection/blob/master/modules/lesson_functions.py) which contains the functions discussed in the lectures (`extract_features`, `get_hog_features` etc).

-I started by reading in all the `vehicle` and `non-vehicle` images.
+The features extractor starts by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]